F3RR3T/kmlStitch/README.md

 # kmlstich
-Shell script that concatenates a set of mkl (or kmz) route files into a single file.
+Shell script that concatenates a set of kml (or kmz) route files into a single file.